 Glasgow has the largest number of care experienced children and young people in Scotland.
-As Corporate Parents we have responsibilities for all care experienced children and young people; this includes children and young people who are living with foster carers, in residential care, in secure care, with kinship carers or who are looked after at home and disabled children and young people who are looked after for short periods of time.
+As Corporate Parents we have responsibilities for all care experienced children and young people who are living with foster carers, in residential care, in secure care, with kinship carers or who are looked after at home and disabled children and young people who are looked after for short periods of time.